VirtualDOMinic/accessibility-plan/README.md

 - Age (young): sites/resources, success stories & meetups for those who think they're too young to learn/get involved
 - Age (old): sites/resources, success stories & meetups for those who think that it's too late to learn
 - "Bad at X" (e.g. "bad at maths"): sites/resources, success stories & meetups for those who think they're not "wired" like a programmer
+- Education: sites/resources, success stories & meetups for those who did an unrelated degree, have no degree, dropped out of school, or have spent a long time away from (formal) education